SenseNet/docs.sensenet.com/content/concepts/fields/03-shortext.md

 - default value is set to *hello world*
 - at most 15 characters are allowed to be inserted
 - at least 3 characters are expected to be inserted
-- Field value is editable (not read-only)
+- field value is editable (not read-only)
-- Field can contain only letters and numbers
+- field can contain only letters and numbers

-# Field control
+# React field controls

+ShortText field's default React field control is the ShortText control.
+On how to use it, see the [related docs](https://sn-react-component-docs.netlify.app/?path=/story/fieldcontrols-shorttext--new-mode)